norma13115/aisd-wde-5-building-with-css-grid/README.md

    - Create a new HTML file named `index.html`.
    - Create a new CSS file named `styles.css`.

+   **Explanation:** These two files are the core components of your project. `index.html` is where you'll write the structure and content of your webpage, while `styles.css` will contain all the styles that will be applied to the HTML elements.
+By separating HTML and CSS into different files, you follow a best practice that makes your code easier to maintain and update.

 2. **Add Boilerplate Code to HTML:**

    - Open `index.html` and add the following boilerplate code: